Rabbits For All!

-ALL rabbits make ideal pets, of course, and with the correct care they bring lots of joy to any family.
+ALL rabbits make ideal pets and with the correct care, they bring lots of joy to any family.

-With this in mind, the differences between these breeds, has meant that some varieties of rabbits have seen a growing popularity among families with children, outdoor only rabbits, house rabbits and rabbits that make good companions, and it is these rabbits that have made it to the top of the following lists...
+With this in mind, the differences between these breeds have meant that some varieties of rabbits have seen growing popularity among families with children, outdoor only rabbits, house rabbits and rabbits that make good companions, and it is these rabbits that have made it to the top of the following lists…

-The Top 10 Pet Rabbits are listed below in popular groups and types:
+The Top 10 Pet Rabbits as Pets for Children are listed below.

 The information on this page is very important if you are just starting out with rabbits, slightly unsure of a few aspects, or just have no knowledge at all about keeping rabbits as pets, especially where children are concerned.